Headstorm/foundry-ui/packages/hs-react-ui/README.md

   blue: 'blue',
   };

-// We recommend starting with the Foundry provided styling, in this case 'Card.Container',
+// We recommend starting with the Foundry provided subcomponent, in this case 'Card.Container',
-// and then add you own overrides or new styles.
+// and then add your own overrides or new styles.
 // If you were to set ThemedContainer = styled.div, you would lose all the Foundry preset styling.

 const ThemedContainer = styled(Card.Container)`